 Greek Cruise Port 3: Santorini, Greece 8:00 am-5:00 pm

 OIA is beautiful and we enjoyed stopping in the port in general.
 We enjoyed a quick breakfast stop in OIA when our son decided he was starving.
-It was relaxing to look out at the white buildings and beautiful blue ocean and we tried Greek coffee for the first time which was unexpectedly good.
+It was relaxing to look out at the white buildings and beautiful blue ocean.
+We tried Greek coffee for the first time which was unexpectedly good.
 It was a tiny cup and very dark so we were expecting it to be strong tasting (like Italian coffee or expresso) but it wasn’t.

 I also enjoyed spanakopita from a bakery and we found a small grocery store where I purchased sesame nuts for much less than the tourist tables were selling them for.
 We enjoyed the shop very much but with children, I cannot imagine spending more than a day here.